-On October 30, 2017, Enerwise Global Technologies Inc. d/b/a CPower Corp. ("CPower") requested a one-time waiver of Tariff Sections III.13.6.1.5.4.1(c) and III.13.6.1.5.4.5 to allow the ISO to use July 26 Real-Time Demand Response ("RTDR") resource audit results as CPower's July 2017 Demand Reduction Value, rather than Jul 19 results which, because of a "communications software anomaly", produced "zero" reduction performance results.
-CPower explained that the communication software anomaly can be traced to an earlier July 12 outage at CPower's leased data center, following which CPower's Remote Terminal Unit ("RTU") communications service was not fully and properly restored, preventing a July 19, 2017 dispatch signal sent as part of an audit to not be received, ultimately producing "zero" reduction performance.
+Enerwise Global Technologies Inc. d/b/a CPower Corp. ("CPower") October 30, 2017 request for a onetime waiver of Tariff Sections III.13.6.1.5.4.1(c) and III.13.6.1.5.4.5 remains pending.
+The waiver request would allow ISO-NE to use July 26 Real-Time Demand Response ("RTDR") resource audit results as CPower's July 2017 Demand Reduction Value, rather than Jul 19 results which, because of a "communications software anomaly", produced "zero" reduction performance results.
+CPower explained that the communication software anomaly could be traced to an earlier July 12 outage at CPower's leased data center, following which CPower's Remote Terminal Unit ("RTU") communications service was not fully and properly restored, preventing a July 19, 2017 dispatch signal sent as part of an audit to not be received, ultimately producing "zero" reduction performance.
 Following full restoration of the RTU service, a subsequent audit was requested and performed on July 26.
 The requested waiver would permit the July 26 Audit results to replace the zero July 19 Audit results as the Demand Reduction Value (and mitigate the financial impacts of the July 19 results).
 Comments on CPower's waiver request were due on or before November 20.
 ISO-NE submitted comments opposing the waiver request (suggesting the request is not limited in scope, there is no concrete problem to be remedied and the likelihood that the waiver would result in unfavorable treatment to similarly-situated participants).
 NEPOOL submitted a doc-less intervention.
-This matter is pending before the FERC.
+As noted, this matter remains pending before the FERC.
 If you have any questions concerning this proceeding, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).